CaiLiLab/MuRaL/docs/usage.rst

    mural_train --ref_genome data/seq.fa --train_data data/training.sorted.bed \
                --experiment_name example1 > test1.out 2> test1.err

-   # parallel running two trials use ray
+   # parallel running two trials using Ray
    mural_train --ref_genome data/seq.fa --train_data data/training.sorted.bed \
                --use_ray --experiment_name example1 > test1.out 2> test1.err

 .. note::

-  If the device has sufficient resources to execute multiple trials in parallel, it is recommended to add the ``--use_ray`` parameter.
+  If your machine has sufficient resources to execute multiple trials in parallel, it is recommended to add the ``--use_ray`` option.
 Using Ray allows for better resource scheduling.
-If executing multiple trials serially or running only a single trial (set ``--cpu_per_trial=1``), it is recommended not to use ``--use_ray``, which can improve the runtime speed by approximately 2-3 times for each trial.
+If executing multiple trials serially or running only a single trial (set ``--n_trials 1``), it is recommended not to use ``--use_ray``, which can improve the runtime speed by approximately 2-3 times for each trial.